pierotofy/OpenSplat/README.md

 ## Getting Started

-✨ If you're on Windows, you can save yourself some time by [purchasing](http://sites.fastspring.com/masseranolabs/product/opensplatforwindows) authentic, digitally signed binaries, which are delivered instantly to your e-mail in a few clicks!
+✨ If you're on Windows, you can save yourself some time by [purchasing](http://sites.fastspring.com/masseranolabs/product/opensplatforwindows) digitally signed binaries, which are delivered instantly to your e-mail in a few clicks!
 Skip the hassle of compiling the code yourself and support our project by enabling us to continue working full-time on OpenSplat.
 Then jump directly to the [run](#run) section.
 As an alternative, you can always [build](#build) the program from sources entirely free of charge.

 👇 If you're on macOS or Linux check the [build](#build) section below.